 c, and then enter the method

-To place breakpoints, just click the left gutter next to the line you want your application to suspend at:
+To place breakpoints, just click the gutter next to the line you want your application to suspend at:

 Refer to the section Breakpoints for details.

 Starting the debugger session